Moutarde/gitter/README.md

 ![Code Coverage](https://scrutinizer-ci.com/g/patrikx3/gitter/badges/coverage.png?b=master)

-This is Klaus Silveira's fork, since he doesn't work on this project anymore.
+This is Klaus Silveira's fork, with sub-modules.

 Gitter allows you to interact in an object oriented manner with Git repositories via PHP.
 The main goal of the library is not to replace the system `git` command, but provide a coherent, stable and performatic object oriented interface.